ASCLEPION PERGAMON TURKEY

 The best-preserved gallery of the Pergamon Asclepeion is the northern one.
 The floor of the gallery was completely covered with soil.
 As required by the application of a treatment method, the patients were walking barefoot here.
 There was also a 3500-seat theater at the western end of the north gallery.

 And, the Sanctuary was completely damaged by an earthquake in the 3rd century AD.
 After this date, Christianity started to spread.
 Asklepios, the therapeutic and healing god of the Roman Period, and other gods and goddesses; Serapis, Isis was not widely accepted by Christians.
-According to their own beliefs, they believed in Jesus who is their savior.
-In this sense, the Asklepios cult disappeared in time and a church was built in the holy area of Asklepion in line with the Christian faith.
+According to their beliefs, they believed in Jesus who is their savior.
+In this sense, the Asklepios cult disappeared and a church was built in the holy area of Asklepion in line with the Christian faith.

 GALEN OF PERGAMON